This information will help you get ready for selective internal radiation therapy (SIRT) treatment at Memorial Sloan Kettering (MSK).

 After leaving the hospital, some people develop side effects from SIRT treatment, including:

 - A fever of 100.4 °F (38 °C) or higher)

 - Abdominal pain

-- Pain, nausea, or vomiting that is uncontrolled or worse than it was before your mapping procedure or treatment
+- Nausea or vomiting that is worse than it was before your mapping procedure or treatment.